syncfusion-content/blazor-docs/blazor/tabs/header.md

 ## Styles

-You can customize header styles by adding predefined classes in the Tab root element.
+The header styles can be customized by adding predefined classes in the Tab root element.
 The pre-defined CSS class names are as follows:

 * **e-fill**: The Selected Tab header background is set as solid fill.
 * **e-background**: Tab header has a solid fill background, and the selected header has a highlighted border.